Close

 Credit: axios.com

-The Messenger Kids app is the perfect way for parents to stay in control of their children’s communication.
+The Messenger Kids is a kid-friendly communication app that is the perfect way for parents to stay in control of their children’s communication.
 This innovative social media platform allows kids to video chat, message, and collaborate with friends and family while ensuring that the content they see and access is age-appropriate.
-The app also includes a quiet mode feature which lets parents easily pause all incoming social notifications.
+The app also includes a quiet mode feature that lets parents easily pause all incoming social notifications.

 • Price: Free